UniReps/unireps.github.io/_posts/2025-10-25-jepa-daam_fsqvae.md

 #### Stage 2 Training Objective

-Stage 2 optimizes the FSQ quantizer and HiFi-GAN decoder while keeping the JEPA encoder frozen.
+Stage 2 optimizes the FSQ quantizer and HiFi-GAN decoder and the JEPA encoder.

 **Loss function:**